 The Alabama Obesity Task Force is a volunteer membership organization that addresses obesity through advocacy, changes and programs.
 Please read our brochure (2 MB) for more information on the goals and objectives of the Alabama Obesity Task Force.

-CDC Data: Alabama Has Nation's Third Highest Rate of Obesity
+CDC Data: Alabama Has Nation's 6th Highest Rate of Adult Obesity

 Obesity and Chronic Disease

 Visit Obesity and Chronic Disease to learn more about the link between obesity, cancer and chronic diseases such as hypertension, diabetes, heart disease, sleep apnea, mental illness, and osteoarthritis.

 Visit ADPH's Cancer Division to learn more about obesity and cancer.
 Some cancer risk factors cannot be avoided; however, maintaining a healthy weight is a behavior choice we can control.

 Strategic Plan for the Prevention and Control of Overweight and Obesity in Alabama

 A major goal of the Alabama Obesity Task Force was to develop and implement a comprehensive, realistic state plan that will reduce the worsening obesity epidemic in Alabama.
 The plan was not to change approaches already in progress, but rather to create a uniform approach to reduce obesity.
 The Alabama State Obesity Plan provides goals and objectives to follow at various social-ecological levels.